-RescueTime

-www.rescuetime.com
+RescueTime www.rescuetime.com

 It can installed on any laptop/PC and on Android and iPhones.
-It automatically classifies time spent on each device as productive (e.g. Word, email) or as procrastination (e.g. Facebook), but you can customise it.
-To make the most of this tool, you could either decide to use it with a specific goal in mind (e.g. find out how much time I spend on email every day/week/month), or let it run in the background for a few weeks or months and then look back at the data to notice any interesting patterns.
+It automatically classifies time spent on each device as productive (e.g. Word) or as procrastination (e.g. Facebook).
+To make the most of this tool, you could either decide to use it with a specific goal in mind (e.g. find out how much time I spend on email every day/week/month), or let it run in the background for a few weeks and then look back at the data to notice any interesting patterns.

 You don't need to be connected to the Internet on your phone all the time.
-Turn on airplane mode, or simply turn off data (so you still get phone calls and SMS) when you don't want to be interrupted
+Turn on airplane mode, or simply turn off data (so you still get phone calls and SMS) when you don't want to be interrupted.